arrested-developer/testing-mongo-with-tape/README.md

 ## Getting started

+To run this demo, you will need to have Node and npm installed, and you will need to have a local installation of mongodb up and running.

 - Clone this repo, and run `npm install`
 - Run `npm start` to run the server at port 4321
 - Run `npm test` to see the tests